 In this spirit, each community participating in SSEP can fly up to two Mission Patches to the International Space Station.
 Each Mission Patch selected for flight — a 3.5-inch x 3.5-inch graphic design on paper – is the result of a design competition held in the community and engaging at least 100-200 students.

 The mission patch competitions foster community-wide awareness and engagement in the Student Spaceflight Experiments Program – an initiative that takes students, teachers, and the community at large to the space frontier through immersion in an authentic research experience.
 After the flight, the Mission Patches are returned to the community and serve as enduring symbols of the community’s engagement in SSEP.

 As a historical note, mission patches have been part of human spaceflight since the days of Project Mercury in the 1960s (see, e.g., this page at the NASA History Program Office).
 The SSEP Mission Patch competitions therefore allow communities to engage in another authentic aspect of the space program.
 From an education standpoint, the mission patch component of SSEP forges interdisciplinary connections between STEM fields and art and design, so that SSEP is a true STEAM (Science, Technology, Engineering, Art, and Mathematics) initiative.

-Through the first 14 SSEP flight opportunities (through Mission 12 to ISS), 99,472 Mission Patch designs were submitted by students.
+Through the first 15 SSEP flight opportunities (through Mission 13 to ISS), 147,400 grade preK-16 students took part in the art and design competitions, and 120,670 Mission Patch designs were submitted by students.